oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 defined in [@!I-D.ietf-oauth-selective-disclosure-jwt, section 5.3.].

-VC-SD-JWTs MUST contain all Disclosures corresponding to their SD-JWT component except for Decoy Digests as per [@!I-D.ietf-oauth-selective-disclosure-jwt, section 5.1.1.3.].
+VC-SD-JWTs MUST contain all Disclosures corresponding to their SD-JWT component except for Decoy Digests as per section 5.1.1.3. of [@!I-D.ietf-oauth-selective-disclosure-jwt]. section 5.1.1.3.].

 ### Header Parameters